premasagar/sqwidget/README.md

 ## To-Dos

 * Add `cleanslate` or similar to `sqwidget`
-* Pass all the widget settings to the widget from `sqwidget`.
-The actual widgets should not need to read the embed code.
 * Write a couple of example widgets so that we know how they are supposed to be loaded.
 These widgets should get their data from another server (via JSONP)
   * Each widget may have CSS dependencies.
 Load them.